Help us improve your experience.

 An IPv6 address prefix is a combination of an IPv6 prefix (address) and a prefix length.
 The prefix takes the form ipv6-prefix/prefix-length and represents a block of address space (or a network).
 The ipv6-prefix variable follows general IPv6 addressing rules.
 The prefix-length variable is a decimal value that indicates the number of contiguous, higher-order bits of the address that make up the network portion of the address.
 For example, 10FA:6604:8136:6502::/64 is a possible IPv6 prefix with zeros compressed.
 The site prefix of the IPv6 address 10FA:6604:8136:6502::/64 is contained in the left most 64 bits, 10FA:6604:8136:6502.

-For more information about the text representation of IPv6 addresses and address prefixes, see RFC 4291, IP Version 6 Addressing Architecture.
+For more information on the text representation of IPv6 addresses and address prefixes, see RFC 4291, IP Version 6 Addressing Architecture.

 Limitations